dmbarbour/glas/docs/GlasApps.md

 Glas applications won't directly update environment variables.
 However, it is possible to simulate updates using the env/eff handler.

-### Shared Database

-I hate working directly with files, with all the messy serialization and parsing.
-So, for shared state within and between Glas applications, I propose support a shared key-value database.

-Proposed API:

-* **db:get:Key** - returns value associated with key; fails if key is undefined
-* **db:put:(k:Key, v:Value)** - sets value associated with a key
-* **db:del:Key** - removes key from database; sets key to undefined
-* **db:list** - returns complete list of defined keys; arbitrary stable order.

-Keys are arbitrary Glas values but should be small (otherwise performance suffers).
-Associated values do not have any size constraint, and will leverage [Glas Object](GlasObject.md) to support lazy loading and incremental updates.
-Updates are transactional, durable, and become visible to other applications upon commit.

-The shared database can be represented in the filesystem.
-If the GLAS_DATA environment variable is defined, it must specify a folder for storing shared data.
-Otherwise we'll default to a user-specific location such as `~/.glas/` in Linux.

 ### Network

 Most network interactions with external services can be supported by TCP or UDP.
 Support for raw Ethernet might also be useful, but it's low priority for now.